 The original recipe for macarons includes the same three main ingredients that modern Parisian macarons are known for – almond flour, egg whites, and sugar.
 The difference is, the fresh ground almonds produce more of a wet paste than a dry powdery flour.

 The freshly ground almond paste is blended with egg whites and sugar in a large mixer.
 I asked for a recipe, but after a few giggles from the bakers my translator told me it was a highly prized secret.

 The dough is piped onto a sheet of white squares, proudly stamped with the name of the bakery framing each cookie.
 The raw macarons are then stamped with a sugar coated cookie mold that gives each one a uniform shape.
-I asked if similar molds were sold nearby (you know me, always trying to figure out a way to recreate recipes at home), but was told it was handmade my the shop’s owner and is the only one of it’s kind.
+I asked if similar molds were sold nearby (you know me, always trying to figure out a way to recreate recipes at home).
+But, was told it was handmade my the shop’s owner and is the only one of it’s kind.
 That’s it.
-Just one for the entire shop.
+Just one cookie mold for the entire shop.

 Throughout the morning, it was fascinating to watch everyone in sync and the rhythmic timing of piping almond paste and the sound of the oven chime every 10 minutes or so as cookies are stamped, baked, and removed to cool.